‘Speaking of Kansas City’ Brings Stories Together on One Site

 "The initial group of recordings was developed with an eye toward diversity, and our partner organizations helped us make that happen,” says Digital Branch Manager David LaCrone.
 “In the coming years, we will continue to expand the viewpoints and topics that are represented in the collection."

-For more than 50 years, the Library and partner organizations have gathered audio and video recordings of residents from a range of demographics.
+For more than 50 years, the Library and partner organizations have gathered audio and video recordings of residents from all walks of life.
 Some recordings focused on specific groups, such as Latinos, African Americans, women, LQBTQ, political figures, veterans, and activists for justice and equal rights.

 “One of the greatest challenges in local history is removing barriers that prevent people from accessing diverse primary resources,” says Digital History Specialist Jason Roe.
 “Many of the recordings remained in physical format on archives’ shelves and rarely viewed.”